Interesting Facts About the Cook Islands

 See more popular crafts listed in A Traveller’s Guide to the Cook Islands Culture.

 Unlike many of its South Pacific counterparts, there are no poisonous snakes or spiders in the Cook Islands.
-There are instead devilish stonefish that can leave a nasty bite and pesky mosquitos and red ants.
+There are, instead, devilish stonefish that can leave a nasty bite, pesky mosquitoes, and red ants.
 Other than that, the animals don’t tend to want to kill you.

 Learn more about the animals in Wildlife in the Cook Islands: Animals in the Cook Islands & Where to See Them, as well as any dangers in Is it Safe to Travel to Rarotonga & the Cook Islands? – Cook Islands Safety Tips.